NgHanWei/EEG_Relearning/README.md

-# EEG_Relearning
+# Adaptive Few-Shot Unsupervised Machine Re-Learning for EEG Motor Imagery Classification via Deep Representation Learning

-Adaptive Few-Shot Unsupervised Machine Re-Learning for EEG Motor Imagery Classification via Deep Representation Learning.
+Codes for performing one/few-shot unsupervised adaptation of a subject-independent deep convolutional neural network (CNN) based electroencephalography (EEG)-BCI system for decoding hand motor imagery (MI).
+In the unsupervised adaptation, a few unlabelled MI trials are seen.
+Subsequently known data with the closest latent representations are selected and grouped together to finetune the pre-trained baseline model to improve performance towards a target subject.

-## Overview
+## Results Overview

 | Methodology | Mean (SD) | Median | Range (Max-Min) |
 |-|-|-|-|